michaltalaga/Signalr.Hubs.TypeScriptGenerator/README.md

 ## Features
 - Interfaces generated for all data contracts used in the Hub methods arguments.
+- For types not used in any Hub method signature, interface is generated if the type is declared with *KnownTypeAttribute* in any of directly used data contracts.
 - *@deprecated* JSDoc comment added for members marked with ObsoleteAttribute.
 Properties and eumeration members included, although might be not supported by JSDoc.
 - Optional data members can be generated in interface.